Burnout &

 Rebuild capacity when exhaustion has become your baseline

-Navigate role strain, leadership pressure, or team conflict
+Navigate role strain, leadership pressure, or team dynamics

-Untangle work stress from identity, self-worth, or expectations
+Untangle work stress from identity, self-worth, or performance expectations

-Explore whether you need adjustment, relief, or a deeper career change
+Explore whether adjustment, relief, or a deeper career change is needed

 Your well-being matters.